Will I fail the coding interview if I am rusty? How to calibrate fear vs skill

 Start with a timed interview test on fundamentals, or the interview mistakes challenge for quick pattern recognition, so you can see your misses - guessing, rereading, or skipping the simplest check.

-For narrative depth, use mock interviews for technical or behavioral follow-ups, because your explanation quality often fails before your typing speed does.
+For narrative depth, use interview practice for technical or behavioral follow-ups, because your explanation quality often fails before your typing speed does.

 Your goal is not perfect recall.
 It is lower variance: fewer unforced errors, clearer communication, and a repeatable opening move when a question surprises you.